 Although the Company has not adopted formal minimum share ownership guidelines, the Compensation Committee promotes NEO share ownership to further align their interests with those of the Shareholders.
-Members of the Company's senior leadership team hold in excess of 3.6 million Common Shares, representation over 4.5% of the Company's share capital.
-Board members hold an additional 1 million Common Shares, bringing total share ownership of the Company's leadership team to nearly 6% of Common Shares outstanding.
+Members of the Company's management team hold in excess of 3.7 million Common Shares, representation over 4.3% of the Company's share capital.
+Independent directors hold an additional 336,375 Common Shares, bringing total share ownership of the Company's management team to nearly 4.7% of Common Shares outstanding.